 The clear parts are thin and clear and free of distortions and the canopy can be displayed open or closed.
 Two windscreens are supplied and the differences between them are very slight but one is specifically called out for this kit.
 Also included are gun sight parts, what appears to be an armored glass and wing tip light lenses. see below.

 The decals are the new Hasegawa style which features white that is white and not cream colored.
-They appear thinner than some Hasegawa decals but still look thick when compared to many of todays better decals. some stencillings is provided and well and instrument panel decals.
+They appear thinner than some Hasegawa decals but still look thick when compared to many of today's better decals. some stenciling is provided as well as instrument panel decals.
 The sheet provides marking for two aircraft.
 See below.